The Bottom Line

-- What trip cancellation situations you are covered for.
+- Know what trip cancellation situations you are covered for.
 Would you be covered if severe weather affected your trip, if you lost your job and determined that you couldn’t afford to go, or if a serious business meeting came up?
 Look into the details.

 - What their policy is regarding gear.
 If you have a lot of expensive gear it may be worth taking photos of all your gear before leaving so that you have proof of ownership.